publishing.co.uk

 Worth it:

-• Debut novelists — structure is the most common reason a first novel doesn't work.
+• Debut novelists — structural problems are one of the most common reasons a first novel doesn't work.

 • Complex non-fiction where the argument's shape matters.

-• Any book where beta readers say "something's off but I can't say what" — that's almost always structural.
+• Any book where beta readers say "something's off but I can't say what" — that's often structural.

 Skippable: